-Have you heard of any of these quirky Chinese superstitions?
-Perform these acts and be prepared for misfortune, bad luck, unhappy relationships and more
+Have you heard of any of these quirky Hong Kong superstitions?
+Perform these acts and be prepared for misfortune, bad luck, unhappy relationships and more.

 While Hong Kong is renowned for being one of the top markets for finance, it also has a history deep-rooted in tradition and Chinese superstition, and there are times when there seems to be a combative dynamic between modern lifestyle and contemporary culture and heritage.
 Behind the beautiful Chinese temples, there are ancient stories and the markets in Kowloon are surrounded by many fortune tellers.
 Find out quirky Hong Kong superstitions that don’t seem to make much modern sense but have withstood the test of time.

 The number four is considered an unlucky number, because it sounds the same as death in both Cantonese and Mandarin.
 To this day, in some apartment buildings, you won’t able to find the fourth floor because of this exact reason.
 This is probably one of the most well-known Hong Kong superstitions, and for good reason.